 Hotel Worker Retention Ordinance

 On December 10, 2019, the Board of Port Commissioners adopted an ordinance regarding hotel worker retention upon change of ownership or operation of hotels on Port property.
 The agenda item and related attachments can be viewed here.
-The ordinance will go into effect on January 10, 2020 (the 31st day after approval).
+The ordinance went into effect on January 10, 2020 (the 31st day after approval) and can be viewed here.

 The Port has approximately 18 hotels along San Diego Bay.
 Hotels and other businesses enhance the waterfront, promote commerce and recreation, create vibrant experiences, stimulate positive economic impacts for the State and local community (including thousands of good paying jobs), and bolster the robust regional tourism and hospitality industry.
 Additionally, as a self-funding agency – the Port does not assess or collect taxes – the Port’s hotel leases (along with other sources) generate revenue that the Port reinvests back into the San Diego Bay waterfront to provide public benefits – including lower-cost visitor and recreational facilities – such as parks, piers, boat launches, public safety, environmental protection, arts and activation, infrastructure and more.